mpiorowski/task/README.md

 docker compose up --build
 ```

-If you will have any questions, feel free to ask me:
+If you will have any questions, just write to me:
 `mateuszpiorowski@gmail.com`

 ## Tasks